WHAT TO SEE ON A 6-DAY TOUR OF SCANDINAVIA?

 Day 3 - Overnight cruise to Oslo, Norway

 Spend the day exploring the landmarks of Copenhagen.
 Take a canal tour to see the sights from the city’s waterways, or be like the bicycle-happy Danes and rent a bike to go see the attractions.
 Make sure to check out the beautiful Amalienborg Palace, as well as the colourful Nyhavn harbour and the Little Mermaid.
 Later, head to the port for your overnight cruise to Oslo.

 Day 4 - Explore Norway’s capital city

 After your ship arrives early in the morning, the whole day is yours to roam Oslo.
 Take a walk to the bustling Aker Brygge waterfront area and visit the Akershus Fortress.
-Or, head to the Bygdøy peninsula to see the well-preserved Viking ships at the popular Viking Ship Museum.
+Or, head to the Bygdøy peninsula to learn about Norway's seafaring history at the Norwegian Maritime Museum.
 If you love art, make sure to take a walk through the beautiful Vigeland Sculpture Park.

 Day 5 - Back to Stockholm by train

 In the morning after breakfast, take the train from Oslo Central Station to Stockholm.
 Back in Sweden’s charming capital, take some time to check out attractions you missed on day one.
 See the stately City Hall, where the Nobel banquets are held, or take a trip over to the Djurgården part of the city to visit the popular Vasa Museum or the Skansen open-air museum.